ikus060/minarca/minarca-client/doc/faq.md

 ## How do I link a second device to my account?

 With Minarca, you can link several devices to the same account.
 Simply install the application on your selected devices, and give each device its own name.
-When you connect with [**Minarca**](https://www.minarca.net/), you will have access to all your devices in the **Repository** section.
+When you connect to the web interface, you will have access to all your devices in the **Repository** section.

 ## How do I delete a backup from one of my devices?